AbsaOSS/generate-release-notes/README.md

 - **tag-name** (required): The name of the tag for which you want to generate release notes.
 This should be the same as the tag name used in the release workflow.
 - **chapters** (required): A JSON string defining chapters and corresponding labels for categorization.
 Each chapter, like "Breaking Changes", "New Features", and "Bugfixes", should have a title and a label matching your GitHub issues and PRs.
 - **warnings** (optional): Set to true to enable warnings in the release notes.
 These warnings identify issues without release notes, without user-defined labels, or without associated pull requests, and PRs without linked issues.
 Defaults to false if not specified.
+- **published-at** (optional): Set to true to enable the use of the `published-at` timestamp as the reference point for searching closed issues and PRs, instead of the `created-at` date of the latest release.

 ## Setup
 ### Build the Action: